14 of the Most Beautiful Places to Visit in Thailand

 Koh Lipe

-7/16South of Koh Lanta in the Andaman Sea, Koh Lipe’s sun-soaked beaches and turquoise waters will make it immediately obvious why locals call it “Thailand’s Maldives”.
-The closest airport is Hat Yai (daily flights depart from Bangkok), after which 90-minute minivan ride and about the same on a ferry or speedboat will land you inside your own personal tropical island fantasy complete with technicolour reefs to explore.
+7/15South of Koh Lanta, in the Andaman Sea, Koh Lipe’s sun-soaked beaches and turquoise waters will make it immediately obvious why locals call it the “Maldives of Thailand”.
+The closest airport is in Hat Yai (daily flights depart from Bangkok) – from there, an hour and 45 minute drive, followed by the same on a ferry or speedboat, will land you inside your own tropical-island fantasy complete with technicolour reefs to explore.

 Image credit: Alamy